Prudent walk in dimension six and higher: Definitions and results

 An interesting feature of our results is that the upper critical dimension, which appears to be $5$ for prudent walk, differs from the upper critical dimension of self-avoiding walk, which is $4$.
 We give a heuristic explanation for this change in the next subsection.

 Our proof of the bubble condition and the critical two-point function requires a novel lace expansion argument.
 Our proofs are based on the lace expansion, which was pioneered by Brydges and Spencer \cite{BrydgSpenc85} and further developed for self-avoiding walk by Hara and Slade.
-While the actual expansion is the same as for self-avoiding walks, the expression for the $\Pi$-diagrams as defined in \eqref{def:laceexpansion} involves both the two-point function $G_z^\lambda$ as well as the (modified) indicator function $\1$ (see Figure \ref{figN}, where indicators are represented by dotted lines), and the resulting diagrams are reminiscent of percolation lace-expansion diagrams.
+While the actual expansion is the same as for self-avoiding walks, the expression for the $\Pi$-diagrams as defined in \eqref{def:laceexpansion} involves both the two-point function $G_z^\lambda$ as well as the (modified) indicator function $\1$ (see Figure \ref{figN}, where indicators are represented by dotted lines), and interestingly the resulting diagrams are more reminiscent of percolation lace-expansion diagrams rather than the the diagrams appearing for classical self-avoiding walk.
+However, in contrast to earlier lace expansions, we obtain inhomogeneous lace expansion diagrams, and dealing with these inhomogeneities as well as the the infinite-range avoidance constraints is the major challenge in the proof.
+Our analysis therefore has substantial differences with respect to such classical cases.

 This heterogeneity is reflected in the definition of the prudent bubble diagram, and dealing with it is the main obstacle in deriving the diagrammatic bounds and in the proof that the expansion converges.
 We demonstrate these in Sections \ref{sec:laceexpbound} and \ref{sec:bootstrap}, which we consider the most innovative part of the paper.
 Once the above bounds have been established, we can rely on a well-established machinery to get convergence to Brownian motion following \cite[Chapter 6.6]{MadraSlade93} or \cite{Heyde11}.
 Therefore, we concentrate in Section \ref{sec:convergence} and Appendix \ref{sec:moments} on the necessary adaptations rather than detailing the argument.